sether31/Frontend-Mentor-Challenges/README.md

 ### All the Challenges and Projects were Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- CSS
-- Flexbox
-- CSS Grid
+- Tailwind CSS

 ### What I learned